-Gay bars have come and gone in West Palm Beach and the surrounding county, and these days the GLBT nightlife options are down to just a few spots, but Rooster's (823 Belvedere Rd., West Palm Beach, 561-832-9119) has been going strong since the early '80s and remains the most popular gay nightclub in the region.
+Gay bars have come and gone in West Palm Beach and the surrounding county, and these days the GLBT nightlife options are down to just a few spots.
+Rooster's (823 Belvedere Rd., West Palm Beach, 561-832-9119) has been going strong since the early '80s and remains the most popular gay nightclub in the region.
 It's an attractively decorated spot just a short drive southwest of downtown, just off Exit 69 of I-95 and close to U.S. 1.
 Popular events include Monday bingo, male dancers on Friday and Sunday evenings, and karaoke on Wednesdays.
-There are also some of the best drag shows in southern Florida on weekends, and the club is open late - till 3 am most evenings, and 4 am on Fridays and Saturdays.
+There are also some of the best drag shows in southern Florida on weekends, and the club is open late - until 3 am most evenings, and 4 am on Fridays and Saturdays.